Proper Tick Removal

 The tick's mouthparts have reverse harpoon-like barbs, designed to penetrate and attach to the skin.
 Ticks secrete a cement-like substance that helps them adhere firmly to their host.

-You should NEVER squeeze, crush or puncture the tick's body because doing so may cause the tick to release potential infected fluids into the bite-site.
+You should NEVER squeeze, crush or puncture the tick’s body because in doing so it may cause the tick to release potential infected fluids into the bite-site.
 For the same reason, do NOT twist or jerk the tick, do NOT apply petroleum jelly, a hot match, or any other irritants.
 Irritating the tick may cause it to accelerate the transmission of any diseases it may carry.

 These guidelines should be followed during tick removal:

-Proper Tick Removal3.
-Immediately after removing the tick, thoroughly disinfect the bite area and wash your hands with soap and water.
+3. Immediately after removing the tick, thoroughly disinfect the bite area and wash your hands with soap and water.

-4. Place the tick in a small baggie or pill bottle along with a damp piece of cotton or paper towel to keep the tick alive.
+4. Place the tick in a small baggie or pill bottle along with a damp piece of cotton or paper towel to help keep the tick alive.

 images courtesy of CDC